MarkRobitaille/COMP3040A2/README.md

 * [Daniel Gold](https://github.com/goldDaniel)
 * [Zack Holmberg](https://github.com/zackholmberg)

-The theme used in my Resume was [Slate](https://github.com/pages-themes/slate).
+The theme used in my resume was [Slate](https://github.com/pages-themes/slate).
 Thank you to [all the contributors](https://github.com/pages-themes/slate/graphs/contributors) that worked on the theme.

 ---
 ## FAQs